The NEXTGEN Cassava family lost Martha Hamblin on March 15, 2015 to ocular melanoma.

-Nassib Mugwanya is the Outreach of Officer Uganda Biosciences Information Center (UBIC), at the National Crops Resources Research Institute.
+Nassib Mugwanya is the Outreach Officer of the Uganda Biosciences Information Center (UBIC), at the National Crops Resources Research Institute.
 Previously, Nassib worked as a research assistant on the Biosciences for Farming in Africa Project (B4FA), as well as assisting to teach agricultural communication in the Department of Extension and Innovation Studies-Makerere University.
 Nassib’s interest is to communicate agricultural science in a way that empowers farmers.

 Grace Nakabonge, firstname.lastname@example.org

 Grace Nakabonge holds a PhD in molecular plant pathology from the Forestry and Agricultural Biotechnology Institute, University of Pretoria.
 She has conducted research on molecular taxonomy, characterization and identification of plant pathogens as well as understanding their genetics, phylogeny and management.
-She has also been involved in research on conservation of plant genetic resources and a 8 years working experience as a lecturer with Makerere University.
-For the NEXTGEN Cassava project she is involved in the conservation aspects of cassava and is spearheading the establishment of Cassava invitro conservation unit at NaCRRI.
+She has also been involved in research on conservation of plant genetic resources and has 8 years working experience as a lecturer with Makerere University.
+For the NEXTGEN Cassava project she is involved in the conservation aspects of cassava and is spearheading the establishment of Cassava in-vitro conservation unit at NaCRRI.

 Adeyemi Olojede, email@example.com

 Alfred Adebo Ozimati is from the National Crop Research Resource Institute (NaCRRI), Namulonge, Uganda.
 He holds a BSc in Horticulture (Makerere University), as well as an MSc in Plant Breeding and Seed systems (Makerere University), and is currently a PhD student at Cornell University, working in Prof. Jean-Luc Jannink's laboratory.
 His research in this project focuses on genomic selection for Cassava Brown Streak Disease and yield-related parameters.